cwcyau/hdruk-phd-handbook/course_docs/support.md

 ### Year 1

-All our first year students will be registered with a member of our [Executive Board](course_docs/staff.md) at your home university.
+All our first year students will be registered with a member of our [University Leads Board](course_docs/staff.md) at your home university.
 You should have been informed of who this is either by your home university or by us.
 They will act as your *Graduate Tutor/Supervisor* in Year 1 of the programme and provide support during the first year of the programme.
 Please note that this is not the same as your *PhD Research Supervisor(s)* who will not be chosen until the end of Year 1.
 Your home university may also allocate other academic staff to support you during your PhD studies.

 Your home university should provide you with information detailing their institutional student welfare support provisions during your induction or at some point during your first year of study.
 If you do not feel you have been advised of this information then please contact your home university graduate tutor in the first instance.